agilelion/Open-Kanban/Open Kanban Translations/README.md

 Use this file format: Open-Kanban-LANGUAGE.md for your translation, also add a translator and language field like is shown on the meta data table on the top of this document.

 We request that you use the stable version of the Open Kanban main document, located at the Open Kanban Support Documents [subdirectory](https://github.com/agilelion/Open-Kanban/tree/master/Open%20Kanban%20Support%20Documents) on GitHub.

+Afterwards drop the translated file into the appropriate directory here, there is a folder for every major language, feel free to add new ones.
+Thanks for your help!